charlie-collard/super-auto-pets/README.md

 4. Start the proxy with `./start-proxy.sh`
 5. Configure your browser to use the proxy
 6. Press the replay button in-game.
 It should play out the replay.
+7. Update `make-team.py` and run it again - everything should update automatically (no need to restart the proxy).